scholzj/kekspose/README.md

 Keksposé supports Kraft-based Apache Kafka cluster.
 However, it exposes the broker nodes only.

-### What RBAC rights do I need to run Keksposé?
+### What access rights do I need to run Keksposé?

-Running Keksposé requires the following RBAC rights:
+Running Keksposé requires the following access rights to your Kubernetes cluster:
-* Reading the Kafka and KafkaNodePool Strimzi resources
+* Reading the Kafka and KafkaNodePool Strimzi resources from the selected namespace
-* Creating and deleting a Pod with the Kroxylicious proxy and a ConfigMap with configuration
+* Creating and deleting a Pod with the Kroxylicious proxy and a ConfigMap with configuration in the same namespace as the Kafka cluster runs
-* Needs to be able to port-forward ports from the proxy Pod
+* Needs to be able to forward ports from the proxy Pod

 ### Does Keksposé work only with local Kubernetes clusters?

-Keksposé was designed with focus on local Kubernetes environment such as Minikube, Kind, or Docker Desktop.
+Keksposé was designed with focus on local Kubernetes environments such as Minikube, Kind, or Docker Desktop.
-But it can be used with any Kubernetes cluster
+But it can be used with any Kubernetes cluster regardless of how and where you run it.

+### Can the same Kafka cluster be exposed to multiple users in parallel?

+Any user that has access to the Kubernetes cluster and the necessary rights can expose it.
+But in order to be able to expose the Kafka cluster, Keksposé has to deploy the proxy into the Kubernetes cluster.
+So if the same cluster should be exposed in parallel to multiple users, it is important that they each use their own value for the `--kekspose-name` option to make sure each user has a custom proxy instance.

+### What does the name Keksposé mean?

+It is a combination of several words: `Kafka`, `Expose` ... and `Keks` (biscuit) because everyone likes them 😉.

 ## Building